 Hi!
 I’m Marcus Baw.
-I’m a locum GP in the North West, with a fairly unusual portfolio career in Health IT, health hacking, Open Source and some other cool stuff.
+I’m a locum GP in the North West, with a fairly unusual portfolio career in Health IT, health hacking, Open Source and some other stuff.
 I also founded and ran Leigh Hackspace for several years before we moved to Yorkshire, and I’m a self-taught polyglot developer.

 Through my work running openhealthhub.org, the Digital Health Networks forum for the Chief Clinical Information Officers (CCIO) Network, the Health CIO Network, the HSCIC Digital Leaders network, and the eHealth Ireland network, all of which are Discourse forums, I’ve become pretty adept at setting up secure, UK-hosted Discourse forums, and in building and maintaining an active clinical community using web forums.
 Contact me if your organisation or community needs a Discourse forum.

 The NHS spends about £500 million each time it refreshes Windows licenses, and finally people are looking at alternatives.
 NHoS is desktop operating system derived from Ubuntu, which we’ve optimised for the NHS.

 In 2012 I co-founded a non-profit, openhealthhub.org, with Rob Dyke and Ewan Davis.
 Openhealthhub started out called openGPSoC, and was originally a push for an open source GP clinical system (secretly, it still is) at a time when the GP System of Choice contract was being renegotiated.
 Since then it’s developed into a broader organisation dedicated to open standards, open source code, and open governance in Health IT.